Aiid22/DIVIDE/README.md

 In *Divide and Conquer: Secret Discovery Beyond Text-Only Scanning*, we present DIVIDE, a three-stage approach for carrier localization, secret recovery, and hierarchical offline verification.
 This repository provides our current Python implementation of Fig. 2, Table 1, Algorithm 1, Equation (1), and Sections 2.1–2.3 of the paper.

-This repository is the current implementation of DIVIDE.

 ## Method-to-artifact mapping

 ```text